Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 The object called "Object" provides utility methods like hasOwnProperty.

-For cat1, I didn't do that though
+For cat1, I didn't do that,

 I created it with no prototype at all.

-TypeScript doesn't see it.
+TypeScript doesn't see that.

-It _does_ match the interface, but the interface doesn't say it needs to inherit Object.
+It _does_ check the interface, but the interface doesn't say it needs to inherit Object.

-TypeScript still let me make this mistake.
+TypeScript still let me make this mistake though.

-Don't trust that an Object has these utility methods.
+Never trust that an Object has these utility methods.

-For properties, we can use `in` keyword instead.
+To check for properties, we can use the `in` keyword instead.

-But at least we know describeCat function can only take Cats, we can see that it rejects dogs...
+But at least we know that the describeCat function can only take Cats, we've seen that it rejects dogs...

 Oh for...